GSA/digitalgov.gov/content/posts/2013/05/2013-05-04-video-copyright.md

         Contact the owner and have them send you permission, by letter or email, to use your work.
 You can find the owner by looking for credits and contacting the webmaster or owner of the page; or, if it’s a social media video, through their social media account.
 You can use our <a href="https://s3.amazonaws.com/digitalgov/_legacy-img/2013/12/video-release-form.doc">video release form</a> (MS Word, 24.5 KB, 1 page, April 2012) for web content as well.
       </li>
       <li>
         Find work labeled public domain (generally freely usable in the country it was created).
 Check if the author has included a <a href="http://creativecommons.org/">Creative Commons</a> or another attribution license indicating the item is free to use.
-A variety of websites collect large groups of these images, which you can find examples of in our next section,<a title="Find Free Video Stock Footage" href="{{< ref "2012-05-07-find-free-video-stock-footage.md" >}}"> finding legal footage and music</a>.
+A variety of websites collect large groups of these images, which you can find examples of in our next section,<a title="Find Free Video Stock Footage" href="{{ ref .
+"2012-05-07-find-free-video-stock-footage.md" }}"> finding legal footage and music</a>.
       </li>
     </ul>